webpropopuli/gomoku-react/README.md

 Plus show the code on the

 2. The logic to check for won positions will not scale from the TTT logic, so this needs a total re-design.
-Also, let's not losr the TTT logic.
+Also, let's not lose the TTT logic.
 3. Possibly, the logic around move-history may need a rethink, though possibly not.
 Still looking at this.

 #TBD
 #Phases and repo branches
 ##1.
 Initial install and code
 We started this with a generic create-react-app instance and then deleted everything in the /src directory to start somewhat from scratch.
-If you notice any remnants of a larger app here, it's probably c-r-a boilerplate. _You_ should just clone the repo
+If you notice any remnants of a larger app here, it's probably c-r-a boilerplate. _You_ should just clone my repo
 ##2.
 RefactorBoard drawing code
 This is really just some JS fiddling but it really cleans up the board drawing code while making it work for any sized board.
 In a more developed app, I'd probably move the board size const to something like '.gameconfig'
 ##3.
-Winning-game logic.
+2do: Winning-game logic.
 In the 3x3 TTT board, there are only 8 possible win combinations (vertical, horizontal, diagonal) and they cover an entire edge-to-edge part of the board.
 Gomoku looks for five-in-a-row anwhere on a 19x19 grid.
 Listing all the possible wins seems like a nightmare there.
 (Or just something so tedious that I don't want any part of it.)